 Battery life not as good as Ionic

-Fitbit’s latest wearable device, the Versa, is positioned by the San Francisco-based health tech firm as a smartwatch, with a completely new, lighter design, more personalization options, and with a battery life of over four days.
+When it was first unveiled, the Fitbit Versa was positioned by the San Francisco-based health tech firm as a smartwatch, with a lighter design in comparison to previous devices, more personalization options, and with a battery life of over four days.

 Fitbit Versa price and release date

 - The Fitbit Versa price launched at £199.99 / $199.95 / AU$299.95

 - You can find it for less now than when it launched

 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.

 Priced at £199.99 / $199.95 / AU$299.95 at launch, it was pitched as a replacement of the Fitbit Blaze running watch, and we've seen the price of the Fitbit Versa drop over time.

 It reached £130 in the UK and $150 in the US.
 The price isn't always that low, but the point is you can shop around for a better deal than the standard selling price.